ghsioux/ghsioux.github.io/_posts/2023-01-10-ghes-azure-gitops.md

 layout: post
 title: Deploying GitHub Enterprise Server on Azure the GitOps way
 description: A story about GHES, Terraform, GitHub Actions and the GitOps' holy spirit
-//summary: Increase the security of your Netlify website by adding security headers.
 comments: false
 tags: ghes terraform actions gitops azure
 minute: 10
 toc: true
 ---

 ## 0 - Introduction